-Disinherited.com was retained this week to obtain a presumption of death order for a missing person that after a police investigation concluded it was clearly a suicide by jumping from a bridge.
-Her body hah not been found for several months and without giving away the details of her circumstances, there is no other conclusion to reach but she jumped from a bridge and has never been found.
+Disinherited.com obtained a presumption of death order for a missing person, after a police investigation concluded it was clearly a suicide by jumping from a bridge.
+Her body had not been found for several months and without giving away the details of her circumstances, there was no other conclusion to reach but that she jumped from a bridge and has never been found.

 The problem in these types of cases is that at common law, a person had to wait 7 years to obtain such an order unless there was clear evidence for a court to decide to shorten that period of time and make a presumption of death order.
 In recent years it has become known that several people have faked their own deaths for a myriad of reasons and then surfaced many years later still alive.

 The decision of is such – did the missing person disappear because he was a gangster and learned he had a hit on his life, or was he hit and now sleeping with the fish.
 In Cyr the Judge could not decide which it was and stated that the onus of proof on the balance of probabilities to prove the person is likely dead.
 Cyr’s application was opposed by an insurance company that refused to pay out on a life insurance policy.
 My application will not be opposed.

 The issue is whether there is sufficient admissible evidence to make the declaration sought by Ms. Byrne.
 Her alternative, if Cyr is, in fact, dead, is to wait seven years from late October 2003, the date at which Cyr is last known to have been alive.
 This is because the common law presumes death if a person is not heard of or from for seven years.